-This article focuses on several simple Amped FIVE features, hints, and tips that may not be so obvious to you but will work wonders in your workflow!
+This article focuses on several simple hidden gems in Amped FIVE.
+Features, hints and tips that may not be so obvious to you but will work wonders in your workflow!
 Read on to discover them all.

 1 – The Assistant